Bobbyztz/chinawords/app/city/fileTree.md

-# City Landscape Directory
+# City Directory

 This directory contains the "省市·山河印象" (City and Landscape Impressions) page.

 ## Files

-- **page.tsx** - City Landscape page component that renders the UnderConstruction component with title "省市·山河印象"
+- **page.tsx** - City page component that renders the UnderConstruction component with title "省市·山河印象"

 ## Component Usage

-The City Landscape page imports and uses:
+The City page imports and uses:
 - `UnderConstruction` component from '../components/UnderConstruction'

 ## Related Components